Finding a vehicle of interest from the Investigation task

 4. In the search results or the side pane, select thumbnails of any potential matches to view in the video player.

-7. (Optional) Repeat one or more of the preceding steps to refine the criteria and review any other thumbnails that might be a match.
+7. (Optional) Refine the criteria and review any other thumbnails that might be a match.

-Completing this investigation creates a timeline of events, including where the vehicle or people went, who they interacted with, and what happened before or after.
-It provides additional context about the incident with less manual effort and helps investigators validate evidence and generate reliable leads with confidence.
+Completing this investigation process creates a timeline of events, showing where the vehicle or people went, who they interacted with, and what occurred before or after.
+This adds context about the incident with less manual effort and helps investigators verify evidence and develop reliable leads more confidently.